jayaram-blip/shreyesjayaram/_pages/Datasets.md

 Hindu–Muslim communal violence across India from 2017 to 2024.
 To build it, I collected and processed more than one million articles from the
 <i>Times of India</i>, India's newspaper of record.
 I first used a BERT model as a high-recall filter to identify potentially relevant
-articles before using large language models to classify reports of communal violence, including incidents described through ambiguous language, euphemisms, or incomplete reporting.
+articles before using generative large language models to classify reports of communal violence, including incidents described through ambiguous language, euphemisms, or incomplete reporting.
 I then extracted structured information about each incident, developed a triangulation strategy to geolocate events from multiple partially overlapping reports,